-An Identification, Placement and Review Committee (IPRC) is a legal committee of the Kawartha Pine Ridge District School Board.
-It is mandated under Regulation 181/98 of the Education Act.
-An IPRC is composed of at least 3 people, one of whom must be the school principal or a supervisory officer of the Board.
+An IPRC is a legal committee of the Kawartha Pine Ridge District School Board (KPR).
+It is mandated under Ontario Regulation 181/98: Identification and Placement of Exceptional Pupils of the Education Act.
+An IPRC is composed of at least three people, one of whom must be the school principal or a supervisory officer of the Board.
 Parents/guardians are invited and encouraged to attend the meeting.